 You can also see our quick-over video here showing settings you can use to override your default settings.

-*We currently integrate with the following payment providers to securely process and manage the payment process; Stripe, RMS and takepayments.
+*We currently integrate with the following payment providers to securely process and manage the payment process; Stripe and takepayments.
 Please be aware that the payment provider will charge you a transaction service fee on all payments processed.